macos-powerpc/powerpc-ports/README.md

 Commit history is preserved here and PRs are accepted.

 R ports have been moved to a separate repository: https://github.com/macos-powerpc/R-ports (PowerPC support is maintained there too).

+This repository is accessible at [CodeBerg](https://codeberg.org/macos-powerpc/powerpc-ports) and [GitHub](https://github.com/macos-powerpc/powerpc-ports).